 Phenylalanine “is a precursor for the neurotransmitters tyrosine, dopamine, epinephrine, and norepinephrine,” as well as playing an integral role “in the structure and function of proteins and enzymes and the production of other amino acids.”
-Phenylalanine is found primarily in nuts and legumes — for instance, five walnuts contain 540 mg and chickpeas, beans, and lentils contains around 400 mg per serving — as well as soybean flour and tofu and of course buckwheat and quinoa.
+Phenylalanine is found primarily in nuts and legumes — for instance, five walnuts contain 540 mg, and chickpeas, beans, and lentils contain around 400 mg per serving — as well as soybean flour and tofu, and of course buckwheat and quinoa.

 Threonine, similar to lysine, is a “principal part of structural proteins such as collagen and elastin, which are important components of the skin and connective tissue,” as well as playing a role in “fat metabolism and immune function.”
 Similarly to phenylalanine, threonine is found in soy products, — such as soya beans — nuts, — such as almonds, pistachios, and cashews — seeds, — such as pumpkin, chia, and flax — beans, — such as cranberry beans, yellow beans, and kidney beans — and lentils.